kura/pelican-githubprojects/README.rst

     The homepage of your project (as set on GitHub.)
 :github_url:
     The web page URL of your project on GitHub (not the GIT or API URL.)
+:stars:
+    Number of stars for the project.
+:size:
+    Size of the project, in kilobytes.
+:fork:
+    Whether the project is forked from another project.
+:forks:
+    Number of forks of the project.
+:private:
+    Whether the repository is private.
+:created:
+    Time of creation of the repository as a string.
+:updated:
+    Time of last update of the repository as a string.
+:id:
+    Repository ID.

 Usage
 =====